Tools of the Technocracy: #4 Online Identity

 Big Tech Social Media

 Many people complain of social media “holding their real-life contacts hostage”.
 It is very important that you aren’t gating social interaction with you behind data-mining social services.
 This does require a fair bit of effort and a willingness to compromise.
 Social media becoming the “town square” wasn’t an inevitable development, it was a necessary step in the encroachment of digital systems dominating our entire lives.
-The thing that empowers these services to do all their terrible actions if your presence and content on those platforms.
+You may have a right to remain silent under your laws, but unfortunately your data doesn’t make use of it.

 The technocracy’s vision of what social media is and should be is evil.
 Until we can migrate people to services that put people in charge of their data, it is best to avoid putting any significant importance on social media under the control of corporations & government influence.